suncoast-devs/joint-training-curriculum-.net/week-9/day-2/warm_up.md

-# the other side of Hacker News
-- Now that you have the UI ready for `hacker News` Create a  DB Schema (tables, columns, and relationships)

-- feel free to work in groups
-- If you get the schema complete and you are happy with it, try ti implement your schema in Entity Framework
+# More HTML

+Continue to work on the St Pete website.
+Feel free to ask each and cooperate with each other on spots that are complex.